 Students who need to use a phone should ask for permission from the teacher to go to the office at a time that is not disruptive to the class.
-If parents need to contact their student in an emergency, the parent should contact the office.
+If a parent(s)/guardian(s) needs to contact their student in an emergency, the parent/guardian should contact the office.
 The office will contact the student immediately.
-The student can call the parent from the office phone.
+The student can call the parent/guardian from the office phone.
 Cell phones are to be turned off and out of sight during the school day.